mostjs/core/docs/index.rst

 It features an ultra-high performance, low overhead architecture, and a small but powerful set of operations for merging, filtering, and transforming event streams.

+.. _when should you use it:

 When should you use it?
 ^^^^^^^^^^^^^^^^^^^^^^^

-Use ``@most/core`` to build programs that transform, filter, coordinate, and *react to* :ref:`events` *as they happen*.
+``@most/core`` is a good choice for building programs that transform, filter, coordinate, and *react to* :ref:`events` *as they happen*.
 For example, it can be a good choice for building interactive user interfaces.

+.. _when shouldnt you use it:

 When *shouldn't* you use it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^